Skip to main content

 Young child is having her temperature taken in bed

-Other signs and symptoms depend on how the tularemia bacteria entered your body:
+Other signs and symptoms often depend on how the tularemia bacteria enter the body.
+Below are symptoms that can result from these different ways.

 • Skin sores